The Christmas Pageant Approaches!

-Isaac Doolitte’s son, Isaac Doolittle Jr., also became a clock maker.
-His son, Isaac Doolittle III, (1784–1852) was baptized at his grandfather’s Trinity Church on November 7, 1783.
-He was detained in France by 1809 and lived there off and on for more than a decade.
+Isaac Doolittle III, (1784–1852) was baptized at his grandfather’s Trinity Church on November 7, 1783.
+While traveling, he was detained in France in 1809 and lived there off and on for more than a decade.
 During his sojourn in Paris he was befriended by American diplomats, learned French, and joined the Société d’Encouragement pour l’Industrie Nationale.
 He left Europe carrying a packet of American consular dispatches in February 1813 at the height of the War of 1812.
 He was captured by a British Warship and held for three months.
-He was successful in hiding the dispatches, and eventually delivered them to American.
-Returning to France, he was a cleark in the Paris embassy, but failed to obtain a diplomatic post.
-He then he moved to New York City, where he and William Armand Barnet introduced lithography into America with the publication of The Chilren’s Friend and other illustrated books, This comic sketch by Doolittle of a man dressed as a woman dates from 1820.
+He was successful in hiding the dispatches, and eventually delivered them to Thomas Jefferson.
+Returning to France, he was a clerk in the Paris embassy, but failed to obtain a diplomatic post.
+He then he moved to New York City, where he and William Armand Barnet introduced lithography into America with the publication of The Children’s Friend and other illustrated books, This comic sketch by Doolittle of himself as a painter dates from about 1820.

 Doolittle died in Rochester, New York, in 1852.
 The following extracts are from his obituary, published in New Haven on April 26, 1852.